The Asian black-spined toad (Duttaphrynus melanosticus) is native to China, southern Asia, India, Pakistan, Nepal and Indonesia.

 Source: Agriculture Victoria.
 Photograph by Jane Melville, Museum Victoria.

 The Asian black-spined toad is not native to Australia and if given the opportunity could establish in the cooler parts of Australia, including NSW.
-If it became established it could compete with native frogs and toads for food and suitable habitat.
+If it became established it could compete with native frogs for food and suitable habitat.
 As a species entering from overseas it also has the potential to carry exotic parasites and diseases.

 The Asian black-spined toad has a poison gland much like the cane toad.
 The toad’s skin secretions contain several bioactive compounds with lethal, hypotensive, hypertensive, neurotoxic, cardiotoxic, haemolytic and sleep-inducing factors, potentially causing severe impacts for native species which may prey on the toad.